break-through-cancer/btc-spatial-pipelines/README.md

 `data_directory`: The path to the directory containing the output of the spaceranger pipeline.

 `n_cell_types`: This parameter controls how many cell types to deconvolve into.
+If you pass `expression_profile` this value will be ignored, we will determine number of cell types from the matched scRNA data.

 `bleeding_correction`: set to `true` if you want to enable bleeding correction for that sample.